arosbio/cpsign_docs/docs/source/sections/publish_models.md

 ## Publish models at SciLifeLab Serve

 This sections is a how-to-guide for how to publish models using the [SciLifeLab Serve](https://serve.scilifelab.se/) facility, mainly intended for researchers to e.g. publish models in connection with a published manuscript.
 To publish services at SciLifeLab you need to publish public Docker images at an online container repository, this guide details how this is done using the [GitHub docker registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-docker-registry).
-To follow this guide you need to have a public GitHub repository that your models and images can be connected to, this can either be a personal repository or one linked to an organization (e.g. https://github.com/pharmbio).
+To follow this guide you need to have a public GitHub repository that your models and images can be connected to, this can either be a personal repository or one linked to an organization (e.g. https://github.com/pharmbio). **Note:** if you either wish to build your Docker image locally or if you wish to test it out locally you need to have [Docker desktop](https://www.docker.com/products/docker-desktop/) installed.